How I Discovered Matched Betting and How it Works: A Guide to Matched Betting

-By around the second month I had worked my way through most of the introductory sign up sports bet offers (i.e. offers on things like football and horse racing) and had made about £2000.
+By around the second month, I had worked my way through most of the introductory signup sports bet offers (i.e. offers on things like football and horse racing) and had made about £2000.
 I then started on the casino offers.

-I remember Sky bet were offering free spins on a slot as part of their introductory offer at the time and, after a few unproductive spins, I struck the jackpot and won £2000.
+I remember Sky bet was offering free spins on a slot as part of their introductory offer at the time and, after a few unproductive spins, I struck the jackpot and won £2000.
 About 4 weeks later I did the same using free spins provided by Bet Victor and won £1000.

 As you can see, my matched betting monthly profit was well over £1000.

-The best thing about making this money was that it was tax free under UK law.
-All the money you make through matched betting is tax free.
+The best thing about making this money was that it was tax-free under UK law.
+All the money you make through matched betting is tax-free.

 How Much Can You Make Matched Betting?

-Basically this is where people share within the matched betting community the level of earnings they’ve made since they started.
+Basically, this is where people share within the matched betting community the level of earnings they’ve made since they started.

-To get to those levels (even £10,000) it will take some time but I made £5000 within 3 months so getting to £10,000 is probably realistic within a year or so.
+Getting to those levels (even £10,000) it will take some time but I made £5000 within 3 months so getting to £10,000 is probably realistic within a year or so.

 Allocate a specific part of your week to matched betting.
 That could be an hour when you get in from work or 30 minutes when the kids have gone to bed.
 My strategy was to match bet in the morning after a good night’s sleep when my brain was at its sharpest.